 For a more complete listing of places that you can sell computer devices and electronics to, check out the Where to Sell article from About.com's Guide to iPods.

 Finally there is the method of direct sales.
 This is either done by finding a friend or relative who might have interest in the system or using a classified service to list it for strangers.
 There are electronic services such as craigslist where one can post entries offering your computers stuff for sale.
 Typically it is best to use the two methods above to search for pricing before listing a product on any classified service.
-After all, you don't want to have to spend money on placing a listing to end up having to not sell them and then continuously have to relist an item at lower prices.
+After all, you don't want to have to spend money on placing a listing to end up having it not sell and then continuously relisting an item at lower prices.

 A First Hand Experience